sourcewizard-ai/sourcewizard/README.md

 npm run dev -- install <package>
 ```

-NOTE: We're using a custom version of [ink](https://github.com/vadimdemedes/ink) in the demo that supports background colors, so the TUI wouldn't look as good yet, until the support is merged into the main branch.

 ### Adding a new package

 Packages are located at `registry/` directory.
 You can copy the existing one and update the fields.